MFaqihRidho/MFaqihRidho/README.md

 <br>

-- 🌱 I’m currently Work as a Front-End Developer
+- 🌱 I’m currently A software engineer that love building app in public

 - 📫 How to reach me **mfaqihridhoo@gmail.com**